falcosecurity/driverkit/Example_configs.md

 ## flatcar

 Example configuration file to build both the Kernel module and eBPF probe for Flatcar.
-The Flatcar release version needs to be provided in the `kernelrelease` field instead of the kernel version.
+The Flatcar release version needs to be provided in the `kernelrelease` field instead of the kernel version;
+moreover, kernelconfigdata must be provided.

 ```yaml
 kernelrelease: 3185.0.0